-The City of Casa Grande Fire Department proudly protects over 50,296 people living in an area of over 110 square miles.
+The City of Casa Grande Fire Department proudly protects over 50,000 people living in an area of over 112 square miles.
 The Fire Department operates out of four fire stations that protect a primarily residential area.
 The department is a public department whose members are on a paid status.
 The Casa Grande Fire Department is one of the oldest in Pinal County, Arizona, dating back to the City’s incorporation in 1915.
 The department celebrated its 100th Anniversary in 2016.

 - Fire Suppression

 - Emergency Medical Services

 Provide quality customer service, professional fire protection, and life safety to meet the needs of the community.